trimble-oss/website-modus.trimble.com/content/components/mobile/checkboxes/_index.md

 - Affording a binary selection, like accepting terms and conditions.
 - Affording multiple selections from a set of options.
-- Enabling selection of an object, such as a Card.
+- Enabling selection of an object, such as a [Card](/components/mobile/cards/).
-- Affording selection of a row within a data Table.
+- Affording selection of a row within a data [Table](/components/mobile/tables/).

 **Don’t use when**

+- A user can select only one option from a list.
+Use [Radio Buttons](/components/mobile/radio-buttons/) instead.
+Checkboxes allow the user to select multiple items in a set whereas radio buttons allow the user to select only one option.
 - Turning a feature, mode, or functionality on and off.
-Instead, use a Switch.
+Instead, use a [Switch](/components/mobile/switches/).
 - Checking or unchecking elicits an immediate change in the UI or functionality, such as enabling a disabled field or revealing more controls.
-Instead, use a Switch.
+Instead, use a [Switch](/components/mobile/switches/).
 - Checking or unchecking elicits a change in background functionality without affecting the UI, like disabling an email notification.
-Instead, use a Switch.
+Instead, use a [Switch](/components/mobile/switches/).

-{{< img src="/img/mobile/cards-comparison.svg" dark="/img/mobile/cards-comparison-dark.svg" width="961" height="170" class="w-100" alt="Cards Specifications" loading="auto" >}}
+{{< img src="/img/mobile/checkbox-example.svg" dark="/img/mobile/checkbox-example-dark.svg" width="961" height="170" class="w-100" alt="Checkbox example" loading="auto" >}}

-# Behaviors

-- Reflects the affirmative (“yes” or “true”) of its label when checked.
-- Choices made via checkbox should always be submitted or saved using a Button.
-- A checkbox’s label is included in the clickable target area.
-- The default view of a set of checkboxes is having no option selected.

 {{< whats-changed-table >}}